-If retirement’s coming up on your horizon, you’ll be keen to make sure your plans stay on track.
+If retirement’s on your horizon, you’ll be keen to make sure your plans stay on track.
 It makes sense to concentrate on things you can control, such as insurance.

 Cover for a changing life

-A good way to get started is to think about what you really need, and what you don’t.
-With AMP’s calculator you can fill in your own details with things you know such as your age, and what you expect, like estimated medical expenses to help you obtain a full picture before you make a decision.
+If you’re considering what insurance you may need in the lead up to retirement, a good way to get started is to think about what you really need, and what you don’t.
+AMP’s calculator allows you to fill in your own details with things you know such as your age, and what you expect, like your estimated expenses, to help you get a picture of your insurance needs.

-As you get close to retirement, you may want to make sure you’re holding the right insurance for the lifestyle you want.
+Another approach is to make sure you’re holding the right insurance for the lifestyle you want in retirement.

 Here’s a simple checklist that may help: